 Situation and Challenges

-We worked with internal and external subject matter experts to design a training program, Case Review for Managers, built around best practices in safety assessments.
+We worked with internal and external subject matter experts to design an employee training seminar program, Case Review for Managers, built around best practices in safety assessments.
 The program, a two-day workshop, included the following components:

 - Facilitator guide